conceptacherono/mtumba_bay/Readme.md

 ### Prerequisites

+Project uses yarn as default package manager

-You can install yarn via the command below or follow platform specific installation steps <a href="https://yarnpkg.com/getting-started/install">here</a>
+You can install yarn via the command below or follow platform specific installation steps <a href="https://yarnpkg.com/getting-started/install" target="_blank">here</a>

 - yarn

   ```sh
   npm install --global yarn
   ```

+- If using docker ensure you have docker installed or follow the installation guide <a href="https://docs.docker.com/get-docker/" target="_blank">here</a>

 ### Installation